 "Relax, Chuck.
 I saw your mug go brain dead for a few seconds, but it's not much different from your usual face…let's go."

 Chuck wagged his fist as Casey marched out of the store.
 One of these days, Casey would meet his match and they wouldn't tolerate his rudeness.

 "Put the fist cuffs down, Bartowski.
 You know you'd never win."

 April 18th 1906, San Francisco, California.

 A young man and a boy landed from the sky in a wide-open square at 5:00am.
-A red light buzzed on the man's brass omni.
+A red light buzzed on the man's brass device.
 The quiet streets filled with merchants beginning their workday with the sunrise.
-The man and boy wandered a few blocks and wondered about the source of the red light.
-They came to rest in front of the huge and architecturally stunning Palace Hotel.
+They wandered a few blocks and came to a rest-stop in front of the huge and architecturally stunning Palace Hotel.

-Jeffrey Jones paced the entrance distracted, trying to figure out the error in the time zone.
+The boy, Jeffrey Jones, paced the entrance distracted, trying to figure out the error in the time zone.
 His partner, Phineas Bogg, yawned and rested on his side.